melvinchia3636/progressQuestRealms/README.md

 ## The Problem

 I've been playing a game called [Progress Quest](https://progressquest.com) for a while, and everytime I have to open my browser, type the link, navigate through pages just to check my rank.
-A bit unconvinient don't you think?
+A bit inconvinient don't you think?

 ## The Solution